arielsanchezmora/vDocumentation/README.md

 ![Confirm vDocumentation installation](https://github.com/arielsanchezmora/vDocumentation/blob/master/pictures/Confirm_vDocumentation_installation.png)

-##The vDocumentation script basically gives you new commands you can use to create documentation from a vSphere environment
+## The vDocumentation module gives you new PowerCLI Commands you can use to create documentation from a vSphere environment

 _Make sure to connect to vCenter using PowerCLI_